samsquire/ideas2/README.md

 # 12. Recommended music for webpage

 Wouldn't it be nice if you could recommend a song to play with a web page as background music.
+Perhaps a meta tag with a URL to a YouTube video.

 # 13. GUIs are queries